ericosur/ericosur-snippet/opencv/qcvcap/readme.md

 A qt sample application, main form is created by Qt, and use openCV to display capture window.

-It is same as opencv/cvcap/.
+It is almost the same as opencv/cvcap/.